henryduong123/Assignment1/readme.md

 This project, knows as 'lever.js' unifies the 2-D and 3-D LEVER algorithms in a new software architecture that is better, faster, stronger, etc.**

-**The software will be released publically early-mid 2018.
-A collaborator/developer preview will be available fall 2017.
-Please contact Andy Cohen (https://bioimage.coe.drexel.edu) if you're interested in learning more about the new version.**
+** Please contact Andy Cohen (https://bioimage.coe.drexel.edu) if you're interested in learning more about the new version.**

+The original lever software can be found in the 'archive' branch on this server, but it is strongly suggested that you use the new version instead!

 LEVER (lineage editing and validation) is a set of software tools for analyzing time-lapse microscopy images of proliferating cells.
 LEVER includes algorithms for